“Katoonaru Iribi” means many bush island. Katoonarib English term.

-Katoonarib was once a satellite of Shawarawaoro Village before it had its own schools, church and village council and its own administration.
+Katoonarib was once a satellite of Sawariwao before it had its own schools, church and village council and its own administration.
 The first settlement was at Chibizai Toon naawa and at Mawarunao Airiisharda was one of the person owns other settlers.

 1.Alfred 2.Christopher Alexander 3.Clive Turner 4.Habert Wilson 5.Gregory David 6.Marcus Alexander

 The legal land security of our village has been a matter of confusion for a number of years.
-Due to land titling errors, the village actually occupies the legal title of Shawarawaoro Village (Sawariwau).
-The Village is seeking to resolve this land tenure situation in coordination with SRDC, neighbouring villages and MIPA.
-Meanwhile, our village has identified a tract of land that is traditionally owned, used and occupied by our village residents for recognition under legal land title.
+Due to land titling errors, the village actually occupies the legal title of Sawari Wa'o Village.
+The Village is seeking to resolve this land issue situation in coordination with SRDC, neighbouring villages and MIPA.
+Meanwhile, our village has identified a tract of land for traditionally owned, used and occupied by our village residents for recognition under legal land title.
 This matter is ongoing in 2017.

-Katoonarib village has eighty-six (86) households and a population of four hundred twenty-six (426).
+Katoonarib village have eighty-six (86) households and a population of four hundred twenty-six (426).

 Savannahs, hills, bush islands, rivers, creeks and swamps.